GCLMPO FAST FACTS

 Size: The Gaston-Cleveland-Lincoln MPO is 1,140 square miles.
 Stretching about 27 miles from north to south and 45 miles from east to west, it is two percent of North Carolina by size.

-Population: The three counties in the MPO together have a 2012 population of 384,836, meaning it represents four percent of North Carolina.
-This number is expected to grow to over 500,000 by 2040.
+Population: The three counties in the MPO together have a 2012 population of 414,272 based on the 2020 Census.
+This number is expected to grow close to 500,000 by 2050.
 The fastest growing areas are in eastern Gaston and Lincoln counties.

 Public Transportation: Each of the three counties is completely covered by the community transportation system serving that county.
 These “dial-a-ride” or demand response programs are available to the general public, but primarily serve older adults and persons with disabilities.
 Gastonia is the only City in the tri-county area that operates a fixed-route service that reaches most of the city.
 Amtrak has a station in Gastonia, and the NCDOT contracts with a private operator for daily round-trip service between Boone and Charlotte, with stops in Gastonia and Lincolnton.
 Finally, the Charlotte Area Transit System (CATS) operates an express bus service (85X-Gastonia Express) from Gastonia and Belmont to downtown Charlotte.